Rapid antigen test results not credible, Centre shouldn't waste money on them: Rajasthan health minister

 The minister added that the rapid testing kits obtained earlier from China did not produce credible results, and the state government had informed the Centre about this.
 He claimed there were similar problems with the accuracy of the kits bought later from South Korea and said the Centre should not "waste" money on them.

-Highlighting the work done for strengthening medical infrastructure, the minister said that the state has developed a capacity of conducting 46,000 RT-PCR tests per day in 22 districts and there 286 dedicated coronavirus care centers have been set up.
+Highlighting the work done for strengthening medical infrastructure in Rajasthan, the minister said that the state has developed a capacity of conducting 46,000 RT-PCR tests per day in 22 districts, and 286 dedicated coronavirus care centers have been set up.

 The minister said that the death rate in coronavirus cases in the state is constantly decreasing and at present it is 1.38 per cent.